ST-R/PTC/README.md

 Clone the repository to your local device.
 Guide; [how to clone a repository using Git and GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-Git Command:
+Git Command (done on your local system via CLI):
 ```
 git clone https://github.com/ST-R/PTC.git
 ```
 Once the repo has been cloned.
 Complete the following:

-Open your CLI Navigate to your cloned repository Run the following command:
+Open your CLI and navigate to your cloned repository directory and Run the following command:

 ```bash
 docker-compose up --build